All Collections

 • Export: Allows you to export the document as either a SCORM 1.2 or PDF file, or share it via email or a URL.

-Below, you’ll find the Add Section button and the corresponding Remove Current Section button.
 Sections are essentially pages in the Chapter.
 The document is made up of Chapters, each with their own set of Sections.
 While you can add as many Sections as you want, you can also create Chapters that only have one Section.

 Text: Use this option if you want to type text content.

-• Settings: Set the required viewing time, and shift the content block left or right, duplicate it, or remove it.
-This tab is found in all content blocks and contains the same settings.
+***This settings tab is found in all content blocks and contains the same settings.***

 • Image Style: Contains buttons to replace or remove the image.
 You can also choose between stretching the image, cropping the image, or fitting the image to the content block.
 Below, there’s the rotation buttons and text fields to add a caption, alt text in case the image doesn’t load, and a URL that the image can redirect to.